The campus community is invited to nominate book titles as the College Reads book for 2022.

 - Relevant — a book with a topic or theme that will resonate with the campus; a book in which students can locate themselves, their lives, and their futures.

-This fall, The College Reads Committee is meeting virtually every Wednesday at 9 a.m.
-Anyone is welcome to participate in the selection process by serving on the TCR committee or by simply reading books from the list of recommendations and providing the committee with feedback.
+This fall, the TCR will meet virtually to start, but hopefully move to in-person meetings as COVID-19 allows.
+The committee meets every Wednesday at 9 a.m. for an hour.
+Anyone is welcome to participate in the selection process by serving on the committee or by simply reading books from the list of recommendations and providing the committee with feedback.
 The committee maintains an open selection process designed to accommodate people who cannot attend weekly committee meetings by posting the list of books under active consideration with updates after each meeting on The College Reads website.
-You can read more about the process and view the committee’s timeline of selection on TCR website under the heading “Participate.”
-If you are interested in joining the committee, please email email@example.com for the zoom link.
+You can read more about the process and view the committee’s timeline of selection on the TCR website under “Participate.”
+If you are interested in joining the committee or have questions, please email firstname.lastname@example.org.

-The 2020 program is successfully underway with The Line Becomes a River: Dispatches From the Border by Francisco Cantu.
-Incoming students were mailed the book prior to virtual orientation along with a Reading Guide and a convocation essay assignment.
+The 2021 program is successfully underway with The Story of More: How We Got to Climate Change and Where to Go from Here, by Hope Jahren.
+Incoming students were mailed the book prior to virtual orientation along with a Reading Guide and Convocation Essay Assignment.
 Convocation discussions with faculty centered on a variety of themes in the book and students produced a compelling set of essays.

-Francisco Cantu will deliver his public talk virtually on Thursday, Oct.
-22, 2020, at 7 p.m.
-You can find details of his visit as they are finalized and information about all upcoming events on The College Reads! website.
+Jahren will visit campus virtually and her public talk will be live-streamed in the Sottile Theatre on Monday, Oct.
+25, 2021, at 7 p.m.
+This talk is free and open to the public.
+You can find details of her visit as they are finalized and information about all upcoming events on The College Reads! website.